robincornett/display-featured-image-genesis/README.md

 __Display Featured Image for Genesis__ now allows you to select a default, or fallback, Featured Image, which will be used if a post/page does not have a Featured Image set, or if the post/page's Featured Image is too small (smaller than your medium image setting), and on archive pages.
 You may set the Default Featured Image under Appearance > Display Featured Image Settings.

-As of version 2.0.0, you can now set a Featured Image for each term within a taxonomy (categories, tags, and any taxonomy for custom post types).
+You may set a Featured Image for each term within a taxonomy (categories, tags, and any taxonomy for custom post types).
 This image will be used on taxonomy archives, and as a fallback image for posts within that taxonomy if no featured image exists (or if the featured image is too small).
 If a post is assigned to multiple terms and has no featured image of its own, the most used term which has a featured image assigned will be the one used.

 If your site uses Custom Post Types, you can set a Featured Image for each Post Type on the main Display Featured Image for Genesis settings page.
 If your single post within this type does not have a featured image, the Post Type Featured Image will be used as a fallback.